bjlkeng/bjlkeng.github.io/source/posts/a-probabilistic-view-of-regression.rst

         &= \sum_{i=1}^{n} \big( y_i (\beta_0 + \beta_1 x_{i1} + ... + \beta_p x_{ip})
             - e^{(\beta_0 + \beta_1 x_{i1} + ... + \beta_p x_{ip})} \big) \tag{15}

 You can arrive at the last line by substituting Equation 14 in.
-Unlike ordinary regression, Equation 15 doesn't have a closed form for its solution.
+Unlike ordinary linear regression, Equation 15 doesn't have a closed form for its solution.
 However, it is a convex function meaning that we can use a numerical technique such as gradient descent to find the unique optimal values of :math:`{\bf \beta}` that maximize the